aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/ebooksaveoptions/_index.md

 ```

-Indicates how export OfficeMath objects to HTML, Default value is Image.
+Indicates how OfficeMath objects are exported to HTML, Default value is Image.

 See [HtmlOfficeMathOutputType](../../com.aspose.cells/htmlofficemathoutputtype).